wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

-Ebersman, et al.        Expires December 16, 2015               [Page 5]
+Ebersman, et al.        Expires January 15, 2016                [Page 5]

-Internet-Draft        DNSSEC Negative Trust Anchors            June 2015
+Internet-Draft        DNSSEC Negative Trust Anchors            July 2015

    It is important for the resolver operator to confirm that the domain